The high-level week of the 71st session of the General Assembly is in full swing at the United Nations Headquarters in New York.

 The Special Representative also had substantive discussions with representatives of Sudan and Iraq.
 With the Minister of Foreign Affairs of the Republic of Sudan, she welcomed the recent release of 21 children arrested for association with armed groups and also discussed the implementation of the Action Plan, signed in March, to end and prevent the recruitment and use of children by Government security forces.
 During the meeting with His Excellency Mr. Ibrahim Al-Eshaiker Al-Jaafari, Minister of Foreign Affairs of the Republic of Iraq, they discussed the significant challenges faced by the country to protect the country’s children.

 The Special Representative’s week ended with a conversation with the President of the Republic of Niger, which included a discussion of the protection of children and the response to the regional threat posed by Boko Haram.

 Thursday, 22 September

 On the fourth day of this year’s General Debate at the General Assembly, Special Representative Leila Zerrougui met high-level officials from Malta, Germany, Japan, Switzerland, Mexico and others to discuss joint efforts to protect children in countries affected by conflict around the globe.
 Strengthening the collaboration between all those involved in the protection of children, including Member States, is of major importance in the international fight against the use of child soldiers and other grave violations against children in times of war.

-Special Representative Zerrougui also met with H.E.
-Diosita Andot, Undersecretary, Office of the Presidential Adviser on the Peace Process of the Philippines, to discuss efforts to end the recruitment and use of children by armed groups in the Philippines.
+Special Representative Zerrougui also met with Her Excellency Ms. Diosita Andot, Undersecretary, Office of the Presidential Adviser on the Peace Process of the Philippines, to discuss efforts to end the recruitment and use of children by armed groups in the Philippines.